Benjamin Franklin Ficklin: Career

 After the Civil War, Major Ficklin opened an express stagecoach business in Texas.
 The route served from Fort Smith, Arkansas, to California.
 He founded a town in Texas to serve his enterprise.
 After his death, the town was named after him.
 Today, Ben Ficklin, Texas, is a ghost town.

 In the course of his final business venture, which included a U.S. Post Office subcontract, Ficklin frequently visited Washington, DC.

 Personal life

 In March 1871, he was dining at the Willard hotel in Washington, D.C. when a fishbone lodged in his throat.
 He died a few days later, after a physician cut an artery while trying to remove the bone.

 He is buried in Maplewood Cemetery in Charlottesville, Virginia.

 Benjamin Franklin Ficklin died childless.
-However, one of his siblings’ descendents, Jared Ficklin, a cowboy, would later appear on the PBS reality show Texas Ranch House.
+However, a descendant of William Franklin Ficklin, a sibling of Benjamin Franklin Ficklin's grandfather, Benjamin Ficklin; Jared Ficklin, (2nd cousin 6 times removed to B. F. Ficklin) a future technologist and for a brief time a cowboy, would later appear on the PBS reality show Texas Ranch House.